bondarukoleh/java_playground/info/junit.md

 JUnit 4
 in org.junit.Test.
 Framework for testing.
-All frameworks has some amound of abstractions that you can use.
+All frameworks have some amount of abstractions that you can use.
-JUnit has runner to run the tests.
+JUnit has a `runner` to run the tests.
 Since Java (jvm) knows how to run only main() method - and you want to run test methods somewhere else, this Runner has his main, and JVM will run his main(), from what there will be invocations of your test methods.
 So when you are running from IDE - IDE runs the JUnit, JUnit runs his (or your own, if you setup) runner, runner runs methods tells JUnit, JUnit tells IDE, IDE show the results.
+IDE somehow listen the JUnit.
 So when you need to add, or use your own runner with some specific fail conditions, or maybe that will run in 10000 threads, you can extend JUnit runner, or find something in internet and run JUnit with your own runner.